 - Timing your Social Security benefits.
 You're eligible at 62, but when should you start collecting Social Security?
 While there is no one-size-fits all answer, waiting could potentially increase your retirement income.

 - Planning for health care costs.
 This is a biggie - and often underestimated.
-Our 2015 health care costs study¹ estimates that a couple retiring in 2015 at age 65 may need current savings of at least $245,000 to supplement Medicare and cover their out-of-pocket health care costs in retirement.
+Our 2017 health care costs study¹ estimates that a couple retiring in 2017 at age 65 can expect to spend at least $275,000 to supplement Medicare and cover their out-of-pocket health care costs in retirement.
 Consider how much health care will cost you, how much Medicare will cover, and how you will bridge the gap.